UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 reading in the breast cancer data, and then making a quick scatter plot visualization of tumor cell concavity versus smoothness colored by diagnosis in {numref}`fig:06-precode`.
-You will also notice that we set the random seed using either the `np.random.seed` function or `random_state` argument, as described in Section {ref}`randomseeds`.
+You will also notice that we set the random seed using the `np.random.seed` function, as described in the {ref}`randomseeds` section.

 ```{code-cell} ipython3
 # load packages